 Owl Craft for Kids

-To begin, cut the bottom off the paper bag, and cut the construction paper in half.
+To begin, make the branch by cutting the bottom off the paper bag, and cutting the construction paper in half.

 Next, invite students to carefully roll up the paper bag to look like a branch.